 Once the network topology has been obtained, the state-space model (A, B, C, D matrices) of the linear part of the circuit is computed.
 All steady-state calculations and initializations are performed at this stage.

-If you have chosen to discretize your circuit, the discrete state-space model is computed from the continuous state-space model, using the Tustin method.
+If you have chosen to discretize your circuit, the discrete state-space model is computed from the continuous state-space model.

 If you are using the phasor solution method, the state-space model is replaced with the complex transfer matrix H(jω) relating inputs and outputs (voltage and current phasors) at the specified frequency.
 This matrix defines the network algebraic equations.